prwani/autogen-studio-101-blog/index.md

       <source src="Step12_recording.mp4" type="video/mp4">
     </video>

-13. With multi-agent team functioning as expected,
+13. Once the multi-agent team is functioning as expected:
     a.
 Download the team definition by clicking on the "Download Team" icon (the first icon before the "Run" button).
     b.
 Once the download is complete, rename the file to `dev-team-config.json`.
     c.
-For reference, here is a sample file [dev-team-config.json](dev-team-config.json)
+For reference, here is a sample file: [dev-team-config.json](dev-team-config.json)

 ## Step 2 - Deploy created team as an API endpoint